 You can start via Wellhead Drove, or by the riding stables on upper Newtown.
-The eastern bypass route was to go rather
+The eastern bypass was to go further, of course,

-further, of course, but what we recommend is an easy walk along the Drove Way, with views at each end.
+but what we recommend is an easy walk along the Drove Way, with views at each end.
+Think about it all.

 The long dry valley from Newtown to Wellhead is a feature of chalk landscape.

 under the ground - to the water source.